raspberrypilearning/motor-robot-buggy-scratch/en/step_3.md

 For the CamJam EduKit motor in these instructions, the GPIO pin numbers are 9 and 10 for motor A, and 7 and 8 for motor B.

+### Stop all motors!

-Let's write some simple code to test that everything is working and which pin makes each wheel go in each direction.
+You're going to write some simple code to test that everything is working and test which pin makes each wheel go in each direction, but first of all, you're going to write a software _kill code_ script to stop all the motors.

 --- task ---